goong-io/goong-map-react/examples/zoom-to-bounds/README.md

 # Example: Zoom To Bounds

-Demonstrates how to zoom to a bounding box with react-map-gl.
+Demonstrates how to zoom to a bounding box with `@goongmaps/goong-map-react`.

 ## Usage